When They’re Not Cooperating

 Why does this shift matter?

 Because it dissolves so much of the stress and frustration.
 It allows me to see reality clearly and move towards accepting it as it is – and from that position of open-eyed acceptance, I’m actually more likely to take empowering action.
 I’m more likely to have a healthy, honest conversation with my colleague.
-I’m more likely to have the surgical procedure needed to support a shortening cervix.
 I’m more likely to take the computer to the Apple store and get it looked at promptly.

 When I can see each person and object as operating as it does, without my story that it should be different, I then cooperate with life much more efficiently.